 \subsection{Away from half-filling}

 We also briefly comment on the situation when the system is away from half-filling.
-For simplicity we will restrict ourselves to free fermion.
+For simplicity we will restrict ourselves to non-interacting fermions.
 The fermion self-energy reads where $\calQ\in [-1,1]$ is related to the filling fraction of the fermion via $n=(1+\calQ)/2$.
 We note that this solution is only possible because of the choice $f_\upsilon R=1$.

 As for the Gaussian fluctuation, we are still able to identify the diffusive and the relativistic fluctuations.
 However, their form is more complicated than Eq.~\eqref{eq:sigma_ansatz} due to nonzero $\calQ$, so we do not present it here.
 Nevertheless, we found that the charge diffusion constant is not renormalized by $\calQ$, but the velocity of the relativistic mode is renormalized by $v(\calQ)=v(\calQ=0)\sqrt{1-\calQ^2}$.